DOT Customer Service

 Damaged or Broken Pedestrian or Traffic Signals

 Call 311 immediately to report broken traffic lights or pedestrian signals.
-DOT and its contractors will work to resolve the issue promptly.
+NYC DOT and its contractors will work to resolve the issue promptly.
 Learn more about traffic signals

 Damaged or Broken Street Lights